Facebook: Fake pages from China tried to disrupt US politics

 Facebook did not link the network directly to the Chinese government.
 It said the people behind the network tried to conceal their identity and location via virtual private networks and other methods.

+Concerns about foreign efforts to interfere in the election were underscored by a warning Tuesday from the FBI and Department of Homeland Security's cybersecurity agency that foreign actors and cybercriminals were likely to try to spread disinformation regarding the results of the election, including by creating fake websites or social media content aimed at discrediting the process.
+The agencies noted that even if a foreign actor managed to tamper with an election-related website, the underlying data would remain uncompromised.

-U.S. intelligence officials have identified China as one of several countries, along with Russia and Iran, who they say could look to interfere in the 2020 election.
+U.S. intelligence officials warned last month about ongoing or potential efforts by China, Russia and Iran to interfere in November's election.
 In an August public assessment, the country’s chief counterintelligence official, William Evanina, said officials had determined that Beijing regards Trump as unpredictable and wants to see him lose to Biden.

-Notably, though, the intelligence assessment was more specific in its characterizations of Russian interference in the election, saying that Moscow was using a range of measures to denigrate Biden and that Kremlin-linked actors were propping up Trump’s candidacy on social media and Russian interference.
+Notably, though, the intelligence assessment was more specific in its characterizations of Russian interference, saying that Moscow was using a range of measures to denigrate Biden and that Kremlin-linked actors were propping up Trump’s candidacy on social media and Russian television.

+The question of which country poses the biggest threat to election security has emerged as a politically fraught issue.

 Facebook also removed a second network originating in the Philippines.
 These accounts posted in Filipino and English about local news and events including domestic politics, military activities against terrorism, a pending anti-terrorism bill, criticism of communism, youth activists and opposition, the company said.